UNKNOWN3221/connect-4-browser-game/README.md

 5. as a user, I want to be able to try again

 pseudocode:
-1. Game Setup
+1. Game Setup:
 أ.
-Create a board that has 6 rows and 7 columns.
+Create a board that has 6 rows and 7 columns. *

 ب.
 Keep track of the current player (e.g., Player Red or Player Yellow).

 ج.
-Create a message display to tell players whose turn it is.
+Create a message display to tell players whose turn it is.*

 د.
-Make a Reset button to start a new game.
+Make a Reset button to start a new game. *

-2. Player's Turn
+2. Player's Turn:
 أ.
 Wait for the current player to click on a column.

 ب.
 Find the lowest open space in that column.